sfidanza/worldcup/README.md

 # worldcup

-A site to follow the calendar and results of the worldcup competitions.
+A site to follow the calendar and results of the FIFA worldcup competitions.
 It is deployed live at:

 - <https://worldcup.dagobah-online.com>

-The site is using a node.js backend to retrieve data, and a javascript frontend to display them.
-It is as much a functional interest, to follow the worldcup, as a technical one, to play with technologies.
+The site is using a node.js backend to retrieve data and a javascript frontend to display them.
+It is as much a functional interest to follow the worldcup, as a technical one to play with technologies.

 Functionally, the site has: